 - Use your focus keyword in your title tag, meta description, alt image, image caption, all levels of subheadings

 - Keep your blog titles and Meta descriptions as concise as possible.
-Your title must not exceed the 60 characters and Meta description should be no longer than 150 characters.
+Your title must not exceed 60 characters and the Meta description should be no longer than 150 characters.

 - Add links to content from your website and other websites on related topics, this will send good signals to search engines and help you rank higher.

-- Make sure your website is loading fast enough because if your website is loading slow you can lose a great number of your audience and this will send bad signals to Google.
+- Make sure your website is loading fast enough because if your website is loading slowly you can lose a great number of your audience and this will send bad signals to Google.
 Too many plug-ins, heavy images and video can make your website load slow.

 - Check your website does not have any broken links.
 If it does, please fix them.

-- For off page SEO you will need to get backlinks and engage with in your community.
+- For off-page SEO you will need to get backlinks and engage with your community.
 Many experts will tell you that in order to get backlinks you need to create epic content so that others will like to link back to you.
 Sadly, this is only half the truth.
 You can create the most amazing content but if it is not reaching out to the people you want backlinks from, you will never get valuable backlinks.

 Q5: Are all backlinks same?

 - Try scoring a guest post that will allow you to have a follow link to your website.
-I don’t write guest posts myself because frankly I would rather publish that high quality content on my own website and push it on my social media platforms.
-I have seen fellow bloggers complain that the host website changed their backlinks to no follow links just after two days or so.
+I don’t write guest posts myself because frankly I would rather publish that high-quality content on my own website and push it on my social media platforms.
+I have seen fellow bloggers complain that the host website changed their backlinks to no-follow links just after two days or so.

 Q6: How to make sure the content I am creating is good enough?

 - The topic you are going to write about someone has already written about it.
 Chances are several websites are already ranking for the keywords and they have the benefit of “aging” and higher domain authority over you.
 Remember Content is the king!
 It can make or break the deal for you.
-Create a better, more detailed and updated content than any of your competitors.
+Create better, more detailed, and updated content than any of your competitors.
 Do not compromise on the quality of the content.

 - If your blog title is a question end your blog post with a conclusion but if your blog title is offering a solution end it with a question.
 For example, if your blog title is how to lose weight in 45 days, you conclude that post with a summary of the plan you are offering.
-If your blog title is 9 ways to keep the weight off you can end your blog post with asking your audience if they have found any of these solutions helpful.
+If your blog title is 9 ways to keep the weight off you can end your blog post by asking your audience if they have found any of these solutions helpful.
 This is a great way to engage your audience.

 - You need to keep in mind that you are writing for your audience.
-Before you start writing, research extensively and see what is your audience interested in, what kind of things they want to know about and what questions they have.
+Before you start writing, research extensively and see what is your audience interested in, what kind of things they want to know about, and what questions they have.
 Try to answer the questions they have and provide as much detail as possible.

-- Do not pretend to be an authority if you are not, just research your topic and let your readers know that you conducted a detail researched and have gathered all your findings in this one blog post.
+- Do not pretend to be an authority if you are not, just research your topic and let your readers know that you conducted a detailed researched and have gathered all your findings in this one blog post.
 They will find you more relatable and appreciate your hard work.
-It is harder for someone who is not expert on a topic to create content, do not discredit yourself for the hard work.
+It is harder for someone who is not an expert on a topic to create content, do not discredit yourself for the hard work.